NAIC AI Principles and Model Bulletin compliance

 Vendor AI is the insurer's problem

-Liability does not transfer through a procurement contract
+Liability does not transfer through procurement

 The FACTS principles